Nift/Optional/README.md

 - `filter`
   - Filters the optional by checking if the optional satifies the given predicate.
 Returns a None option if the value does not satisfy the given predicate.
 - `filterAsync`
-  - Async varaitn of filter.
+  - Async variant of filter.
 - `valueOr`
   - Returns the stored value or the specified alternative.
 The alternative can be an alternate value of the same type, a function returning a value of the same type, an error or a function throwing an error.
 - `valueOrAsync`